 What is the difference between critical illness and disability insurance in Canada?

 Although both types of insurance provide an insured person with financial protection in the event of certain unique circumstances, the circumstances in which they will provide said protection is different.
+Critical illness insurance provides a one-time lump-sum payment if you are diagnosed with a specific illness, while disability insurance provides a regular income if you are unable to work due to an injury or illness.
 This means that the main difference between critical illness and long-term disability insurance coverage is how you can qualify to receive payments from the insurance company.

 The inability to do your job is the qualifying event for disability insurance, whereas a diagnosis of a serious illness qualifies you for a claim payout for critical illness insurance.